First-Time DUI in Pennsylvania: ARD and Your Options

 Not automatically.
 ARD is often valuable, but the right decision depends on eligibility, the facts of the stop, the evidence strength, and what consequences the client is trying to avoid.
 It should be chosen deliberately, not by default.

-Get a practical review of the stop, the testing, the likely penalties, and whether ARD or another strategy should be on the table right away.
+Get a practical review of the stop, the testing, the likely penalties, the PennDOT picture, and whether ARD or another strategy should be on the table right away.
+The first step is understanding what kind of case this actually is before it gets treated like every other DUI.